n2chance/SGBirdsFinder/README.md

 ### npm

-Optionally, the following npm dependencies can be installed to generate the CSS file from the sass file:
+Optionally, npm and the following npm dependencies can be installed to generate the CSS file from the sass file:

 - bulma
 - node-sass